-Sometimes, medical or mental health issues can affect your ability to continue courses or stay in school.
+Sometimes, health issues can affect your ability to continue courses or stay in school.

-Some students request assistance from University Health Services' medical or mental health staff to document reasons for course withdrawals.
-In general, course withdrawals for medical reasons will be recommended by the treating physician or nurse clinician.
-Course withdrawals for mental health reasons will only be authorized for students who have been in direct contact with a UHS therapist.
+Some students request assistance from University Health Services' staff to document reasons for course withdrawals.
+In general, course withdrawals for medical reasons will be recommended by the treating provider.

-When a medical or mental health problem precludes successful completion of course work for the current semester, a student may receive a health withdrawal from the university, upon recommendation by the appropriate physician or therapist, either at UHS or from a private treating physician or therapist with a recommendation to the UHS Medical Director, who makes a final determination.
+When a health problem precludes successful completion of course work for the current semester, a student may receive a health withdrawal from the university, upon recommendation by the appropriate UHC clinician or from a private treating clinician with a recommendation to the UHS medical director, who makes a final determination.

-A voluntary health withdrawal may be requested by any student with a serious health problem who, in the opinion of the attending physician or therapist, cannot complete course work.
-All such withdrawals will be reviewed and must be approved by UHS' medical director or mental health director.
+A voluntary health withdrawal may be requested by any student with a serious health problem who, in the opinion of the clinician, cannot complete course work.
+All such withdrawals will be reviewed and must be approved by UHS' medical director.
 To return to the university, a student must present evidence that the health problem no longer precludes successful completion of academic work.
-In most cases, at least one academic semester must have passed before readmission from mental health or medical withdrawal can be considered.
+In most cases, at least one academic semester must have passed before readmission can be considered.

 Rarely, a student will be asked to leave school involuntarily, due to serious life-threatening circumstances.
-These withdrawals are approved by UHS’ medical director or mental health director, with input from UHS’ director and the Dean of Students' Office.
+These withdrawals are approved by UHS’ medical director, with input from UHS’ director and the Dean of Students' Office.
 Involuntary withdrawals may be appealed; procedures are available from the Registrar’s Office.
 To return, a student must demonstrate they can safely attend school.
-An interview with the UHS' medical director, mental health director or designee is required for readmission approval.
+An interview with UHS' medical director or designee is required for readmission approval.